rissajeanne/lucene/README.md

      Do not forget to change the BASIC HTTP authentication credentials if you changed them for your Solr server.

-     Finally you'll have to enter an installation ID that is unique within the core that you'll index that OJS installation in.
+     Finally, you'll have to enter an installation ID that is unique within the core that you'll index that OJS installation in.
 If you index journals from three different OJS installations in one core then you'll need three distinct installation IDs.